 Con artists, using bogus or altered Idaho Lottery tickets, try to scam their victims out of tens of thousands of dollars.
 They may even claim you’ve won a large lottery jackpot!

 Each scam is unique but there are some common themes.
-The victims are usually elderly and, there's almost always a sad story or a pressing reason for why the con artists need to cash their “winning” lottery ticket quickly.
+There’s almost always a sad story or a pressing reason for why the con artists need you to act quickly.

 “This is a winning ticket, but I need money to claim it.
 If you help me with the upfront money I’ll share the jackpot with you.”

 “I can’t cash my winning Lottery ticket because I’m not a U.S. citizen.”

 “Let’s call the Lottery.
 They’ll tell us this is a winning ticket.”

 “We need to hurry!
 I need to get back to my family - It’s an emergency!”

 There is no way to stop them without your help!
 Here’s what you can do:

 - Never redeem a Lottery ticket for someone you do not know.

 - Never give your credit card numbers over the phone to anyone promising lottery cash prizes or memberships